g8rdier/cluster_data_collector/README.md

 ### Step 2: Run the Bash Script
 The script ```crawl_clusters.sh``` collects data from the Kubernetes clusters specified in the script.
 It switches contexts to each cluster, retrieves the required information, and stores it in the ```info_cache_``` directory.

-*First Run of the Script*
-Before the first run of the script, log in using cloudctl login (or your cluster access tool).
+*First Run of the Script*: Before the first run of the script, log in using cloudctl login (or your cluster access tool).
 When running the script for the first time, set the environment variable ```FORCE_REBUILD``` to 1 to force the collection of new data from all clusters:

 ```